flypaperwhale/cart253/Projects/Project2/final/ArtistStatement.md

 Interrupt Skyglow is a fun, satirical, light way for me to deal with these existential worries that I often think about.
-I was able to express my creativity freely in coding this Project as I was not hindered by my own racing ideas about the topic of the enclosing of the night sky as under time constraints and the excitement of learning this new medium, I was pushed to find the ways to express what I could, knowing I could always come back later and build on what I have coded (add sound effects, have more Items be displayed on the map, have barriers disappear when certain
+I was able to express my creativity freely in coding this Project as I was not hindered by my own racing ideas about the topic of the enclosing of the night sky.
+With time constraints and the excitement of learning this new medium, I was pushed to find the ways to express what I could, knowing I could always come back later and build on what I have coded (add sound effects, have more Items be displayed on the map, have barriers disappear when certain